Global spectra, polytopes and stacky invariants: Geometric spectrum vs algebraic spectrum

 \section{Geometric spectrum {\em vs} algebraic spectrum}

-We show in this section the equality $Spec_P^{alg}(z)=Spec_P^{geo} (z)$, see corollary \ref{coro:SpecGeoegalSpecAalg} (in the two dimensional case, this follows immediately from corollary \ref{coro:SpecGeo01}, proposition \ref{prop:SpectreAlg01}, and the symmetry property).
-The idea is to show that these functions are Hilbert-Poincar\'e series of isomorphic graded rings (theorem \ref{theo:IsoGradedRings}).
+We show in this section (Corollary \ref{coro:SpecGeoegalSpecAalg}) the equality $\Spec_P^{\alg}(z)=\Spec_P^{\geo} (z)$.
+The idea is to show that these functions are Hilbert-Poincar\'e series of isomorphic graded rings (Theorem \ref{theo:IsoGradedRings}).
 This is achieved using the description of the orbifold Chow ring given in \cite{BCS}.
+Notice that in the two dimensional case, the expected equality follows immediately from Corollary \ref{coro:SpecGeo01}, Proposition \ref{prop:SpectreAlg01} and the symmetry property.